GaryHDA/notes/README.md

 # Notes
 ### Where ideas get a chance to grow
 #### A project at hammerdirt, almost any project will get started here.
-The intiial logic or code blocks will be developed in a notebook or a script.
+The initial logic or code blocks will be developed in a notebook or a script.
 If it goes any further great!

 #### Some folders are actual linked content: